Test ID: TRCHG ToRCH Profile IgG, Serum

 To evaluate recent or acute infection with Toxoplasma gondii, order TXM / Toxoplasma gondii Antibody, IgM, Serum.

-For patients presenting with presumed acute infection with herpes simplex virus, order HERPB / Herpes Simplex Virus 1 and 2, Qualitative PCR, Blood.
+For patients presenting with presumed acute infection with herpes simplex virus, order HSVPB / Herpes Simplex Virus, Molecular Detection, PCR, Blood.

 Specimen Required